bat-z/bat-z/README.md

 <summary>DISLIKES !</summary>

-2. heavy gore and fictional gore scare the shit out of me.

-3.  loud & nasty noises

-4. anti vs pro/dark/comship wars.
-No, i am not a dark/proshipper.
-I also don’t want to be labeled as anti ;-;
+Ehh, anti vs pro/dark/comship wars.
+No, I am not a dark/proshipper and an anti.
+I also don’t want to be labeled as any of them.

-6. demonizing BPD and NPD.

-7. tone tags.
-Some of them are fine

-8. The word "kinnie," I don't know it gives a mixed feeling and I don't like it.
-I have no problem with the fictionkin community using tho

-9. Self/Yumeshippers community + nonsharing users. sorry, they scares me😞

-10. DC New 52.
+DC New 52.
 I don’t care if ppl liked it.
 We have different opinions

-11. people who have problems with friends, unless they have done something uncomfortable/upset someone.
+People who have problems with friends, unless they have done something uncomfortable/upset someone.

-12. Joker and Batjokes (I don't like him or the ship in any universe thats include Lego Batman and Telltale.
-His existence annoys me).

 </details>

  <details>
 <summary>THIN ICS !</summary>

-Batfam fans unless we friends
+Batfam fans and Eddsworld fans unless friends.

-eddsworld fans unless friends

 </details>

 <details>
 <summary>I WONT BEFRIEND/WILL BLOCK !</summary>

-1. spn, gorillaz, COD, Dandy's world, Boyfriend To Death, creepypasta, TADC fanbase dni

-MLP fanbase dniuf

-2. cch*rrypie/j-pawss & friends.
-Hoping he’s not around and pleas do NOT mention him.
+ cch*rrypie/j-pawss & friends.
+Hoping he’s not around and please do NOT mention him.

-3. Dean w(any charcters that he plays like solider boy), loki, the joker, Tailgate, & jason todd fans.
-Yea, this sounds ridiculous.
-I like some of the characters, but I can't stand the fans sorry.
+ Dean w(any characters that he plays like Soldier Boy), Loki, Tailgate, & Jason Todd fans.
+Yeah, this sounds ridiculous.
+I like some of the characters, but I can't stand the fans, sorry.

-4. Most of my ex friends n ppl who are friends with them.
-This always happens to me whenever someone ints with me without knowing they are friends with them. its uncomfortle and awkard at same time and I don’t want to upset any of my ex friends.
+ Most of my ex friends and ppl who are friends with them.
+This always happens to me whenever someone interacts with me without knowing they are friends with them. its uncomfortle and awkward at the same time, and I don’t want to upset any of them.
+Unless you're friends with j-pawss, fuck off.

-5. ppl who yume with Damian, Luo xiaohei, & Gus. the rest of my kins?
-I dont care just IWEC

-6. benstiel & his friends
+lazy to list; I'm going to block whoever I want

 </details>